square/workflow-kotlin/workflow-core/README.md

 This module is a Kotlin Multiplatform module.
 The targets currently included for build and test are `jvm`, `ios`, and `iosSimulatorSimulatorArm64`.
-If you are having issues with the tests, ensure you have the correct version of XCode installed and can launch a simulator as its specified in the gradle build file (Currently iPhone 14).
+If you are having issues with the tests, ensure you have the correct version of XCode installed and can launch a simulator as it's specified in the gradle build file (Currently iPhone 14).

 ## Notes on Dispatchers